tum-lkn/HyperFLEX/INSTALLATION.md

 up ifconfig eth1 up
 ```

-The rest should be the same as eth1.
+Other interfaces should be configured the same as eth1.

 After installation and configuration of interfaces it is possible to run the switch as:
 ```